About me

 Other areas of counselling I deal with

-Feeling stuck, overthinking, people-pleasing, emotional sensitivity, communication issues, difficulty setting boundaries, perfectionism, loneliness, loss of direction, feeling flat, navigating change, adult diagnosis of ADHD
+Feeling stuck, emotional sensitivity, overthinking, people-pleasing, perfectionism, difficulty setting boundaries, communication difficulties, loneliness, loss of direction, navigating change, adult ADHD diagnosis.

 Therapies offered